COVID -19 VISITATION SCHEDULE

 Failure to follow visitation rules may result in visitors being banned from the facility or subject to criminal prosecution.

-A Watch Commander and/or Watch Sergeant have the authority to prohibit/deny any visitation.
+A Watch Commander, Watch Sergeant and/or Visitation Deputy have the authority to prohibit or ban any visitor.

 All items left in visitor accessible areas that are not claimed within 10 days of discovery will be discarded.